metamn/react/content/blog/my-current-stack/index.md

 Interactive design sites present valuable content.
 That content must be understandable by machines, too.
 This is where SEO and static rendering comes in picture.

 Gatsby was a contender.
 Their outdated philosophy `move fast and break things` makes the source code of this blog, running on Gatsby, rubbish.

+## State

+It would be nice to have [XState](https://xstate.js.org/) to reduce concerns around state as Typescript does around code.

+The high learning curve is an impediment to that.
+Finite state machines are a mathematical model of computation.
+As such, the theory behind is comprehensive.

+For a banal [menu animation](https://github.com/davidkpiano/xstate/issues/1702#issuecomment-740139365s) one must be familiar with transient states and guards.